What Is MCP and How It’s Making Developers’ Lives Easier Inside the IDE

 How MCP Fits Into the Flow

-The MCP Server acts as the connection layer that allows the copilot to check Falcon Suite’s data alongside its own knowledge before responding.
+The MCP Server acts as the connection layer that allows the copilot to check IZ Suite’s data alongside its own knowledge before responding.

 Where MCP Is Used